DevScholar/rust-for-js-devs/src/language/lambda-and-closures.md

 # Lambda and Closures

-C# and Rust allow functions to be used as first-class values that enable writing _higher-order functions_.
+Rust allows functions to be used as first-class values that enable writing _higher-order functions_.
 Higher-order functions are essentially functions that accept other functions as arguments to allow for the caller to participate in the code of the called function.
-In C#, _type-safe function pointers_ are represented by delegates with the most common ones being `Func` and `Action`.
-The C# language allows ad-hoc instances of these delegates to be created through _lambda expressions_.

-Rust has function pointers too with the `fn` type being the simplest:
+Rust has function pointers with the `fn` type being the simplest:

 ```rust
 fn do_twice(f: fn(i32) -> i32, arg: i32) -> i32 {